-Skin types can be crazy at times!
+Skin types can be crazy to figure out at times.
 I’ve recently been battling some REALLY dry skin.
-And I’m not talking about the usual tight dry skin, but crunchy, flaky, alligator skin with a nice sheen of oil to top it all off…and it’s been such a nuisance to deal with!
+And I’m not talking about the usual tight dry skin, but crunchy, flaky, alligator skin with a nice sheen of oil to top it all off…and it’s been such a nuisance to deal with.

 One of the most difficult times to care for your skin is when you work and go to school full time like I do.
-There just doesn’t seem to be enough time for yourself and your skin suffers for it as a result, especially if you’re prone to getting acne, parched dry skin, or stress induced oily skin.
+There just doesn’t seem to be enough time for “me time” and my skin tends to suffer for it as a result, especially when I’m prone to getting acne, dehydrated dry skin, or stress-induced oily skin.

 So how did I manage to control the dryness and oiliness with such a busy schedule?
 The answer is easier than you might think.

-It might sound counterintuitive to consider using an oil to deal with oily or dry skin, but let me just say that oils will soon be your new best friend, especially during the winter.
-Just remember – like dissolves like.
+It might sound counterintuitive to consider using an oil to deal with oily or dry skin, but I assure you that oils will be your new best friend, especially during the winter.
+Just remember – like dissolves like which means that carrier oil will cleanse and dissolve sebum.
 All you have to do is determine which natural oil is right for your skin type.
-But don’t worry, that’s why I’m here!
+While that may seem a bit daunting, you don’t need to worry, that’s why I’m here!

-Healing oils have been used for beauty for thousands of years.
-The ancient Greeks may be best known for their use of freshly pressed olive oil to cleanse (by applying the oil to the skin and then scraping the pores) and moisturize, leaving their complexions clear, supple, and glowing.
+Healing oils have been used for beautiful nourished skin for thousands of years.
+The ancient Greeks may be best known for their use of freshly pressed olive oil to cleanse (by applying the oil to the skin and then scraping the pores) and moisturize their skin, leaving their complexions clear, supple, and glowing.